amirblaese/reddit_digger/README.md

 ## ABOUT

-Easily dig through as many reddit comments as you like and discover trends and details with automatic intelligent analysis.
+Easily dig through as many reddit comments as you like and discover trends and insights with automatic intelligent analysis.

 ## Dependencies